RusherRG/Safely-Reached/README.md

 > Safely reached considers all the possible routes and gives you the shortest but also the **SAFEST** route for your journey.

-> The `safest route` is chosen on the basis of the liveliness on a particular street like open restaurants,pharmacies,petrol pumps, hospitals etc.
+> The `safest route` is chosen on the basis of the liveliness on a particular street like open restaurants, pharmacies, petrol pumps, hospitals etc.

 > If it not possible to find a route with optimum level of safety there is an option to send an SOS alert to their close ones.

 ##### Web-App

 <div align = "center">
 <img src="./assets/Input.jpg" width=200px/>
 <br/><br/>